-This is the last Sunday of the church's year, coming at the end of November as the days get ever shorter.
-Its Finnish name ("Tuomiosunnuntai" – ”Judgement Sunday”) reminds us that this world will come to an end, and that we await Christ's return and the last judgement.
+This is the last Sunday of the church year, coming at the end of November as the days grow ever shorter.
+Its Finnish name tuomiosunnuntai (literally: “Judgement Sunday”) reminds us that this world will come to an end and that we await Christ's return and the last judgement.

 The Bible does not tell us its time or place, but we are told that on the last day everyone will be assembled before Christ's judgement seat.
-Some will be admitted to eternal life and others will be condemned to hell, which is to be separated eternally from God.
+Some will be admitted to eternal life and others will be condemned to hell, to be eternally separated from God.